-EASA has reviewed various techniques and applications of marketing communications in the digital media.
+EASA has reviewed various techniques and applications of marketing communications in the digital media and online space.
 These ranged from viral marketing advertising in marketer- and third-party owned websites, digital outdoor, marketing communications within or leveraging social media and in-console stores, in-game ads (whether in online or offline games), all using digital-based technologies.
 However, due to the constantly evolving nature of these marketing communications, no analysis can be more than a 'freeze-frame' of the situation at the moment when it was written, and ongoing review will be required.

-As such, this BPR will help SROs differentiate between marketing communications (see definition below) and editorial content2.

-Marketing communications defined by the 2011 ICC Code should fall within the wider remit of advertising self-regulation unless restricted by national provisions:
+As such, this BPR will help SROs differentiate between marketing communications and editorial content.5 Marketing communications as defined by the 2018 ICC Code should fall within the wider remit of advertising self-regulation unless restricted by national provisions - see definition on p.6 of this guidance.